johnstantongeddes/RacePerformancePredictor/RacePerformancePredictor.md

 # Method 2: predict time directly

 In the previous section, I used data on times across distances to predict how much a runner's pace slows down as the distance increases.
 An alternate approach is to directly predict a marathon time from a half-marathon or other race time.
-I explored this approach here.
+After exploring a few different statistical models, here's the output from my best model, including half-marathon time, gender and the interaction between these predictors.

 ```